pjakiela/ECON523/exercises/E5-TWFE.md

  ---

-This exercise is part of the [Two-Way Fixed Effects](https://pjakiela.github.io/ECON523/M5-TWFE.html)  module.
+This exercise is part of the module [Two-Way Fixed Effects](https://pjakiela.github.io/ECON523/M5-TWFE.html).